barabashsr/yarobot_control_unit/docs/epics.md

 **Technical Notes:**
 - InPos signals on MCP23017 #1 (0x21) Port B (5 pins: GPB0-GPB4 for servo axes X,Y,Z,A,B)
-- FR37: servo feedback processing (InPos portion)
+- FR37: servo feedback processing (InPos portion - basic read)
-- InPos is confirmation, not position source (servos track internally)
+- InPos is read-only status in this story (no timeout/error handling)
 - Alarm handling is separate in Story 4.14 (uses MCP23017 #1 Port A)
+- **Advanced InPos processing (motion confirmation, timeout errors) is in Epic 6 Story 6.5**

 ---